geobakery/GeospatialAnalyzer/README.md

 ## Key features

+- Returns the attributes of the objects, which passed the query
+- Optionally have the geometries in the response
+- Support GeoJSON and EsriJSON as input and output
+- Transformation into the other format
+- Support for different CRS
+- Support raster data also as tile set
+- Unit- and E2E-Tests
+- Modular codedesign
 - Generic interoperability and interface architecture
 - Fundamental support for several databases
 - Built-in Docker deployment capability
 - Integrated Swagger UI documentation
 - Focus on performance
 - Simple and customizable datasource configuration
-- Support GeoJSON and EsriJSON as input and output
-- Transformation into the other format
-- Support for different CRS
-- Support raster data also as tile set
-- It is possible to return the geometry
-- Unit- and E2E-Tests

 ## Interfaces